huggingface/peft/docs/source/developer_guides/quantization.md

 quantized_model = get_peft_model(quantized_model, peft_config)
 ```

+## Other Supported PEFT Methods

+Besides LoRA, the following PEFT methods also support quantization:

+- **VeRA** (supports bitsandbytes quantization)
+- **AdaLoRA** (supports both bitsandbytes and GPTQ quantization)
+- **(IA)³** (supports bitsandbytes quantization)

 ## Next steps

 If you're interested in learning more about quantization, the following may be helpful:

-* Learn more about details about QLoRA and check out some benchmarks on its impact in the [Making LLMs even more accessible with bitsandbytes, 4-bit quantization and QLoRA](https://huggingface.co/blog/4bit-transformers-bitsandbytes) blog post.
+* Learn more details about QLoRA and check out some benchmarks on its impact in the [Making LLMs even more accessible with bitsandbytes, 4-bit quantization and QLoRA](https://huggingface.co/blog/4bit-transformers-bitsandbytes) blog post.
 * Read more about different quantization schemes in the Transformers [Quantization](https://hf.co/docs/transformers/main/quantization) guide.